 To find out if Becker is right for you, visit both of our campuses.
 Open houses and special events are scheduled so you can meet many of the College’s students, faculty, staff, and administration.
 For specific dates and times, or to schedule a visit:

 • Call the Office of Admissions at 877-523-2537.

-• Contact the office via e-mail at firstname.lastname@example.org.
+• E-mail the Office of Admissions at firstname.lastname@example.org.

 Directions, hotel accommodations, and maps of local attractions are available for visitors who are not familiar with the area.